huynguy-db/arcion-docs/content/docs/target-setup/redis-streams.md

   - Using SSL

 ### Connect with username and password
-For connecting to Redis via basic username and password authentication, you have two options:
+For connecting to Redis via basic username and password authentication, you can specify your credentials in the connection configuration file.

-#### Fetch credentials from AWS Secrets Manager (for Arcion self-hosted CLI only)
-You can choose to store your username and password in AWS Secrets Manager, and tell Replicant to retrieve them.
-For more information, see [Retrieve credentials from AWS Secrets Manager](/docs/references/secrets-manager).

-#### Specify credentials in plain form
-You can also specify your credentials in plain form in the connection configuration file.
 Follow these instructions based on whether or not you have SSL encryption enabled for Redis connection.

 {{< tabs "username-pwd-authentication" >}}
 {{< tab "Without SSL encryption for connection" >}}